dojo/docs/developer/design/loader.rst

 At this point, moduleId has been fully normalized to an absolute module identifier known to the loader (that is, the reference module has no further influence on the absolute module identifier).

-7. Attempt to apply paths: find the longest module identifier fragment in pathe, always starting with the first segment, that matches moduleId after Step 6.
+7. Attempt to apply paths: find the longest module identifier fragment in paths, always starting with the first segment, that matches moduleId after Step 6.
 If such a fragment is found, set the result to moduleId after replacing the matched fragment of moduleId with the mapped path.